kamialie/education/README.md

 + integrates with Google's VPC
 + provides insights to resources and clusters via GCP Console

-Everything in Kubernetes is represented by an object with state and attributes that user can change.
-Each object has two elements: object spec (desired state) and object state (current state).
-Pod is the smallest deployable object (not container).
-Pod embodies the environment where container lives, which can hold one or more containers.
-If there are several containers in a pod, they share all resources like networking and storage.
-Kubernetes assigns unique IP address to a pod, which containers inside share (containers in a pod can also communicate through localhost).

 Kubernetes control plane components:
 + kube-APIserver - accepts commands to view or change the state of cluster (user interracts with it via `kubectl` command); also authenticates commands and